charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 conn = sqlite3.connect("temps.db")
 ```

 The temperature data had to be cleaned.
-The following function reorganizes the temperature data so that we can use it properly.
+The following function `prepare_df` reorganizes the temperature data so that we can use it properly.

 ```python
 #clean temperature data